statengeneraal/laws-markdown/ministeriele-regeling/uitvoeringsregeling/algemene/wet/inzake/rijksbelastingen/1994/BWBR0006736/README.md

 ### Artikel  20

-1. Aangifte wordt gedaan door het op de in de aangiftebrief, bedoeld in artikel 4a, aangegeven wijze, inleveren of toezenden van de gevraagde gegevens of bescheiden.
+Aangifte wordt gedaan door het op de in de aangiftebrief, bedoeld in artikel 4a, aangegeven wijze, inleveren of toezenden van de gevraagde gegevens of bescheiden.
-2. Aangifte door een administratieplichtige als bedoeld in artikel 52, tweede lid, van de wet wordt langs elektronische weg gedaan indien het betreft:

-a. de inkomstenbelasting: ingeval de administratieplichtige, bedoeld in artikel 52, tweede lid, onderdeel b, van de wet binnenlands belastingplichtige is;

-b. de vennootschapsbelasting: ingeval de administratieplichtige binnenlands belastingplichtige is;

-c.de omzetbelasting;

-d.de loonbelasting;

-e.de accijns;

-f.de verbruiksbelastingen van alcoholvrije dranken en van enkele andere produkten;

-g.de verpakkingenbelasting;

-h.de verhuurderheffing.
-3. De in het tweede lid bedoelde verplichting geldt niet indien de inspecteur een papieren aangiftebiljet uitreikt.
-De inspecteur kan een papieren aangiftebiljet uitreiken indien de aangifte betrekking heeft op een gedeelte van een tijdvak.
-4. Het tweede lid is niet van toepassing met betrekking tot pseudo-eindheffing als bedoeld in artikel 32bb van de Wet op de loonbelasting 1964.

 ### Artikel  20a